Page Reviewed / Updated - June 2019

 |Health Restrictions||None||Some depending on program / waiver|

-Yes, these are not mutually exclusive programs.
-These persons are referred to as having Dual Eligibility, Dual Eligibles or often simply “Duals”.
-Typically, Medicaid will pay for their Medicare premiums and co-payments.
+Yes, Medicare and Medicaid are not mutually exclusive programs.
+Persons who are eligible for both are referred to as having Dual Eligibility, Dual Eligibles, or often simply “Duals”.
+Medicare is the first payer of covered benefits, while Medicaid is the secondary payer.
+Typically, Medicaid will pay for Medicare premiums and co-payments for dual eligibles.
 In fact, many states have special programs intended to make it easier for seniors to manage their dual eligibility status as it can be confusing to know where to turn for what services.
+This is generally in the form of managed care.